JonnyKong/PPipe/README.md

     * `master.csv`: frontend load balancer output (each row is a batch)
     * `i-j.csv`: output of partition j on pipeline i, forwarded to the next partition if exists (each row is a batch)
+* For each set of experiments, a CSV will be produced with each row representing a session:
+    * `outputs/cluster-logs/maf19/logs.csv`
+    * `outputs/cluster-logs/maf21/logs.csv`
+    * `outputs/cluster-logs/ablation/logs.csv`

 #### 3. Reproducing the Figures